shaheenshakeer/test-project/README.md

 git stash pop (incase if you decided to revert base all stashed files into you local)

+Note:
-Note: After cloning first time, default branch only will be listed.
+1. After cloning first time, default branch only will be listed.
+2. Once the branch is merged to base branch, we can't do any new commits/ new prs in the same branch. (ie. instructions-module)
+3. You can do file changes again even though you executed git add command.
+4. But, finally before you do git commit make sure all the required files are in staged status.
+4.

 short to open terminal is alt + f12 (open terminal)